 If you’ve been in the business long enough, you’ll understand how mid-project changes can be costly both in terms of budget and to the relationship you have with your clients.
 Chances are, you’ve encountered feedback like “I thought it would be bigger/smaller/brighter/darker”.
 And while rendered images and physical models are methods and tools to help you communicate your design, oftentimes there is still a disconnect where you and your clients may have mismatched expectations.

 The good news is that much of the details missed on paper can be caught when walking through your virtual environment.
 Virtual Reality is a fantastic tool that gives you the flexibility to build and experiment with configurations and scenarios that would be too costly, too unrealistic, and especially too big to construct.
 A VR project gives your clients the opportunity to look up, down, and all around, helping them get a greater glimpse into your project that can’t be done with traditional static images.
-With creating a perfect understanding, your clients will also be able to return to your team quality and much more specific feedback as to what they liked or areas that need improvement.
+By creating a perfect understanding, your clients will also be able to return to your team quality and much more specific feedback as to what they liked or areas that need improvement.
 However, while VR is a fantastic tool to use when pitching to your clients, it can also be used within design teams.

 Although architecture and design are very much artistic creative fields, sometimes designers will feel stuck trying to find a solution that makes the most ergonomic sense or one that needs to look more aesthetically pleasing.
 Aside from client-facing presentations, our clients have also been using VR as a collaboration tool within their design teams, brainstorming how to best revise and change their designs in between iterations.
 Plus, it also serves as a revision tool, helping to spot any mistakes or areas that can be further improved or optimized.